rebase-inc/api/README.md

 /venv/api/bin/alembic revision --autogenerate -m "Add account table"
 # exit the container (ctrl-d)
 ```
-### Review the generated script!
+### 2. Review the generated script!
 This is very important, as the auto-generation is far from perfect.
+### 3. Migrate your local DB
 ```bash
 # upgrade your local database to verify the generated script works
 _upgrade
 ```
-### ideally, run the unit and functional tests now...
+### 4. Ideally, run the unit and functional tests now...
-### commit your migration script
+### 5. Commit your migration script